llvm/torch-mlir/README.md

 The `run_tests.py` script is special in that it sets up the PYTHONPATH correctly when run.

+Note that running the `cmake_configure.sh` script will also output a `.env` file in the workspace folder with the correct PYTHONPATH set.
+This allows tools like VSCode to work by default for debugging.

 ### Things to look at:

 * `python/npcomp/tracing/mlir_trace_test.py` : Simple test case of tracing a function to an MLIR module.